 A lot of people want to grow the podcast first and then monetize it when it gets big.
 Personally, I decided to go a different route when I realized that all the rules that apply to big podcasts do not apply to me.

 For example, sponsors only care about your podcast when you have big numbers.
 This forces you to focus on growth.

 Instead of trying to act like a podcast with a large listenership, I act like a small business whose goal is to monetize the listenership it already has.

-Let me share my top 3 rules for monetizing a small audience.
+Let me share my top 3 rules for monetizing a small podcast audience.

 Rule #1: What is your mindset?

 I had to go on a quest to find my confidence.
-I found that I am really confident about one thing: I love interviewing people!
+That’s how I discovered that I am really confident about one thing: I love interviewing people!
 It’s something I am really good at.
 Doing research on a guest.
 That’s something I love to do.
 I love surprising them.

 For example, I remember asking Rachel Luna, who is a big name in the coaching world, to be on my podcast.
 Probably like most people, I expected her to say no, or not sure.
 But Rachel Luna said yes!